Texas Instruments (Germany) Analysis

 Texas Instruments' liquidity is one of the most fundamental aspects of both its future profitability and its ability to meet different types of ongoing financial obligations.
 Texas Instruments' cash, liquid assets, total liabilities, and shareholder equity can be utilized to evaluate how much leverage the Company is using to sustain its current operations.
 For traders, higher-leverage indicators usually imply a higher risk to shareholders.
 In addition, it helps Texas Stock's retail investors understand whether an upcoming fall or rise in the market will negatively affect Texas Instruments' stakeholders.

-For most companies, including Texas Instruments, marketable securities, inventories, and receivables are the most common assets that could be converted to cash.
+For many companies, including Texas Instruments, marketable securities, inventories, and receivables are the most common assets that could be converted to cash.
 However, for Texas Instruments Incorporated, the most critical issue when managing liquidity is ensuring that current assets are properly aligned with current liabilities.
 If they are not, Texas Instruments' management will need to obtain alternative financing to ensure there are always enough cash equivalents on the balance sheet to meet obligations.

 Given that Texas Instruments' debt-to-equity ratio measures a Company's obligations relative to the value of its net assets, it is usually used by traders to estimate the extent to which Texas Instruments is acquiring new debt as a mechanism of leveraging its assets.
 A high debt-to-equity ratio is generally associated with increased risk, implying that it has been aggressive in financing its growth with debt.
 Another way to look at debt-to-equity ratios is to compare the overall debt load of Texas Instruments to its assets or equity, showing how much of the company assets belong to shareholders vs. creditors.
 If shareholders own more assets, Texas Instruments is said to be less leveraged.
 If creditors hold a majority of Texas Instruments' assets, the Company is said to be highly leveraged.